cs3org/OCM-API/IETF-RFC.md

   - `"must-exchange-token"` - to indicate that when this OCM Server acts as Receiving Server, it requires the code flow for all inbound shares.
-Shares that do not include `must-exchange-token` in their `protocol.webdav.requirements` will be rejected.
-An OCM Server advertising this criterium MUST also expose the `exchange-token` capability.
+Shares that do not include `must-exchange-token` in the requirements of each protocol offered for access will be rejected.
+An
+  OCM Server advertising this criterium MUST also expose the `exchange-token` capability.
 See the [Code Flow](#code-flow) section.